December 14

 Why Your Basketball Has A Bump (And What You Can Do)

-Basketballs start to lose value and deteriorate the minute they leave the box and start hitting the ground.
-If it’s a concrete surface or a gym floor, the impact a basketball takes over time will start to cause defects.
+Basketballs start to lose value and deteriorate when they leave the box and start hitting the ground.
+If it’s a concrete surface or a gym floor, a basketball’s impact over time will start to cause defects.

 Basketball tends to get bumps due to being overinflated or pumped up too fast.
-The ball’s bladder will not equally distribute the air, and it will take the path of least resistance, forming a bump.
+The ball’s bladder will not equally distribute the air and will take the path of least resistance, forming a bump.

-In this article, we’re going to show you why your basketball may have a bump and what you can do to fix it.
+In this article, we will show you why your basketball may have a bump and what you can do to fix it.

 Why Does My Basketball Have A Bump?

-Basketball bumps or lumps will form when the ball is either overinflated or pumped up too fast.
+Basketball bumps or lumps will form when the ball is overinflated or too fast.
 The air doesn’t have time to spread throughout the basketball and will be forced to one centralized location within the basketball.

 This centralized location is often a weak spot in the ball bladder where the air is trying to escape.
 This is usually the case with over-inflated balls.
-Whatever is containing the air, the bladder will expand, and any weak spot will develop a bump or lump.
+Whatever contains the air, the bladder will expand, and any weak spot will develop a bump or lump.

-Poor storage is another reason why the bladder or synthetic material that keeps the air stuck inside the basketball can ultimately weaken.
+Poor storage is another reason the bladder or synthetic material that keeps the air inside the basketball can ultimately weaken.

 Balls stored in trunks or cold places will condense the air, which will cause the ball to deflate.
-Once it hits high temperatures, the ball will get back to its natural state and re-inflate it.
+Once it hits high temperatures, the ball will return to its natural state and re-inflate.
 Constant inflating and deflating of the basketball can cause the bladder to weaken.

 Another reason, and the most common reason for a ball developing a bump, is overuse.
-Basketballs that are years old will eventually start to wear down, both on the inside and outside.
+Years-old basketballs will eventually start to wear down, both inside and outside.
 As mentioned, consistent pounding from dribbling will weaken the ball over time.

 How Do I Remove A Bump From My Basketball?